March 30, 2021 | Written by: Michelle Reinhold

 You’ve Implemented a New ERP – Now what?

 Just like any aspect of modern business, software is constantly changing.
 Nearly every major ERP platform, regardless of the industry it is designed to support, offers upgrades and patches that add new functionality and possibilities for integration with third parties.
-In a lot of cases, these updates are simply added to the IT maintenance plans alongside Windows and other productivity software updates.
-In reality, updates to the organization’s ERP requires a robust planning, testing, and deployment program that doesn’t end when the implementation completes.
+In most cases, these updates are simply added to the IT maintenance plans alongside Windows and other productivity software updates.
+However, in reality, updates to the organization’s ERP requires a robust planning, testing, and deployment program that doesn’t end when the implementation completes.

 - Keeping abreast of regulatory and compliance changes in the ERP

 - Continues review of business processes and how they can be improved in conjunction with ERP updates